What is the gut-brain axis?

 Can certain foods trigger symptoms?

-Specific foods can also trigger the same symptoms that you’d get from a stress response.
+Specific foods can also trigger the same symptoms that you’d get from feeling tense or overwhelmed.
 An understandable reaction is to cut foods out of your diet, but while this may help in the short term, it’s not recommended to limit foods in your diet in the long term without professional medical advice.

 Mood and the gut-brain axis